kalki/RoboND-Rover-Project/report.md

 ### Result ###

-The notebook, a markdown file with images exported from notebook, and output video have been uploaded to GIT.
+The notebook, a markdown file with images exported from notebook, and output video have been uploaded to github.
 It is run over my own recorded data.

 Check [notebook](https://github.com/kalki/RoboND-Rover-Project/blob/master/code/Rover_Project_Test_Notebook.ipynb)
 for detail code and output image.